michielvha/edgectl/readme.md

 - [ ] Auto Bootstrap ArgoCD for automated dev setup
   - [ ] Add helm chart to directory on host with rke2 helm integration

+- [ ] Integrate viper for environment variables and config file support
+  - [ ] Add support for `--dry-run` to all commands